Mike’s Life

 • Bachelor of Arts degree in English, California State University, Sonoma (1971)

-• Masters of Education degree in Adult Education with emphasis on community college administration, Oregon State University (1980)
+• Master of Education (M.ED) degree in Adult Education with emphasis on community college administration, Oregon State University (1980)

 Professional: